1 Book and back cover

 We also learn that all of the other authors are digging and writing away furiously, drawn on by the sense of competition as much as the thought of the reward awaiting if they win.
 Our protagonist is at first unsure of his chances against such renowned literary luminaries and heavyweights, but we see how his understanding of Integral philosophy grows rapidly despite the constraints of time placed on them all.

 The authors all maintain a façade of camaraderie, mostly because of the mysterious surroundings in which they are left to their own devices after the butler and chauffeur leave them.
 A certain degree of co-operation is necessary although they are all also trying to keep interactions and daily necessities such as eating to a minimum, working frantically to understand and interpret their version of the meaning of Winehouse’s writings, and of course to walk away with a massive inheritance.

-Things grow even more intense the appearance of a mysterious and menacing face in author Charlene Hamilton’s of the windows.
+The appearance of a mysterious and threatening face at the window in the room of the famous author Charlene Hamilton makes the situation even more intense and ominous.
 They try to pass it off as a figment of her imagination or perhaps a vagabond prowling the countryside, but the situation becomes more pressing when co-competitor Jeff Halington goes missing.

 The story is resolved in a most dramatic matter with plot twists and developments worthy of any classic mystery story; we also learn the true identity and fate of the mysterious benefactor.
 And as for the winner…